 As mentioned, once you pass your eye and written tests, you get a G1 licence.
-Before you can get a full G licence, you have to finish two learning levels: G1 and G2 and pass two road tests.
+Before you can get a full G licence, you have to finish two learning levels: G1 and G2 ,and pass two road tests.
 In Ontario this process is called "graduated licensing."
 It is created to give new drivers time to practice and gain experience with certain limitations.
-You have up to five years to finish the whole process, if you do not get your full G license by the time five years is finished you will need to start over.
+You have up to five years to finish the whole process.
+If you do not get your full G licence by the time five years is finished you will need to start over.

 By law, when you have a G1 licence, you must:

 • Maintain a zero blood alcohol level (no alcohol in your blood)

 • Make sure every passenger with you wears a properly working seatbelt

 • Not drive between midnight and 5 a.m.

 • Not drive on 400-series highways or high-speed expressways (e.g., 401, Queen Elizabeth Way (QEW), Gardiner Expressway)

 • Drive with a fully licenced driver who has: at least four years of driving experience, a blood alcohol level of less than .05 (if this person is 21 and under, their blood alcohol level should be zero), and they must be the only other person in the front seat.
 If you are driving with a driver instructor certified in Ontario, you can drive on any road.